nswarr/awesome-websocket/README.md

 a little easier, but may change the way you interact with WebSockets when you use this package.

-* If you're using the ReconnectingWebSocket, you dont really need access to the full w3c defined WebSocket interface.
+* If you're using these it's because you want the websocket to do some useful things for you, so you don't have to do them yourself, thus you're willing to give up some of the 'raw' WebSocket interface elements.
 * If you're using the ReconnectingAndResendingWebSocket you don't need access to the full interface of the ReconnectingWebSocket (specifically `onreconnect` and `ondatanotsent`).